abdel7ak96/my-email-signature/README.md

 (it's not stealing if you star this repo).

 ## Future enhancements
-Quite honestly, I'm not remotely satisfied.

-* I might add more social media icons options if needed.
+* I'm open to making it more customisable (eg: adding other social media icons options) if other people seemed to need them, just open an issue or message me.